chenxiunt/chenxiunt.github.io/_projects/SpatialAgent.markdown

         <img class="img-fluid rounded z-depth-1" src="{{ '/assets/img/projects/SpatialAgent/8Heatmap.png' | relative_url }}" alt="" title="Homepage"/>
     </div>
 </div>
-    * Interpret the probabilities on the heat map to understand the likelihood of a location being chosen for obfuscation.

 ## Conclusion
 This project presents a comprehensive and privacy-conscious emergency response system, leveraging innovative technologies such as React Native, Python Flask, MATLAB, Google Maps API, and MongoDB.
 The proposed architecture ensures user privacy while providing effective assistance to those in need.
 In the following sections, we will delve deeper into each component and highlight their individual contributions to the project's success.